 My current work is a continuation of an ongoing exploration of self and my connection to the natural world.

 Using a combination of oil painting, poetry and observation, this series touches on the dynamic and poetic relationship between femininity and renewal, both individually and with the environment.
 The works are in response to a recent move from rural Victoria to inner city Melbourne where I have focused on the thriving aspects of nature existing within a populated city.
-A number of works were also completed during Covid lockdown, adding another layer of light, dark, death and rebirth.
+A number of works were also completed during Covid lockdown, adding additional layers of light, dark, death and rebirth.

 Presented as works on paper, this series of ephemeral self portraits examine the human condition and the relationship we have with our inner selves.